Farid Gayibov

-He is re-appointed as the Minister of Youth and Sport in the Order of the President of the Republic of Azerbaijan on new composition of the Cabinet of Ministers of the Republic of Azerbaijan in 16 February 2024.

 Biography

 Farid Gayibov was born on 24 April 1979, in Baku, Azerbaijan.
 In 1995, he graduated from the secondary school No. 1 in Baku.
 In the same year, he was admitted to the Faculty of Business Organization and Management at the Azerbaijan State Institute of Economics under the Cabinet of Ministers of the Republic of Azerbaijan.
 In 1999, he obtained a bachelor's degree in Business Management, and in 2001, he earned a master's degree in the same field.

 In 2014, he received the academic title of Candidate of Pedagogical Sciences from the Lesgaft National State University of Physical Education, Sport and Health in Saint Petersburg, Russia.

+He speaks English, Russian, Turkish, and French.

 Farid Gayibov is married and has two sons and a daughter.

 Activity

 Activity in the oil field

-From 2000 to 2001, he worked in the warehouse of the State Oil Company of the Republic of Azerbaijan (SOCAR) in the "Balakhanineft" Oil and Gas Production Department.
+From 2000 to 2001, he worked at the State Oil Company of the Republic of Azerbaijan (SOCAR) in the "Balakhanineft" Oil and Gas Production Department.
 In 2001–2003, he served as an economist in the Planning Department of SOCAR's Balakhanineft Oil and Gas Production Department.